 This Fact Sheet has been designed to provide information for school communities considering the changes required by COVID-19.
 For any questions, concerns, or accommodations, please contact your child's school principal.

-Adapted from the North of Superior Healthcare Group's article "Preparing for a Positive Case" and the Operational Guidance: COVID-19 Management in Schools documents.
+Adapted from the North of Superior Healthcare Group's article "Preparing for a Positive Case" and the Ministry of Education COVID-19: Health, Safety and Operational Guidance for Schools (2021-2022) Version 2. .